David Molk: Early life

-College
+College career

 Molk attended the University of Michigan, where he played for the Michigan Wolverines football team from 2007 to 2011.
 Entering the 2007 NCAA Division I FBS football season, Molk was a serious contender to start in the season opener due to injuries for the 2007 Michigan Wolverines football team.
 Upon the arrival of new head coach Rich Rodriguez in the spring prior to the 2008 NCAA Division I FBS football season, Molk was expected to be a starter for the 2008 Michigan Wolverines football team after redshirtting the prior year.
 He spent the summer after his redshirt season perfecting the shotgun formation snap.
 However, he endured a serious undisclosed illness that caused him to lose 15 lbs and found himself in a battle with redshirt junior David Moosman to be the starting center.
 As his struggles continued, it was revealed that he had mononucleosis.
 Despite his struggles, he was awarded the Iron Wolverine Award at the spring football awards in recognition of his superior conditioning based on a series of physical tests.
 As a result of injuries, both Moosman and Molk were in the starting lineup for the 2008 opener.
 Offensive line injuries continued to affect the lineup through the early part of the season with Molk (center), Moosman (right offensive guard) and Stephen Schilling (right offensive tackle) being the only players to start each of the first four games.
-Molk injured his toe at the end of the November 8, 2008 Battle for the Little Brown Jug against Minnesota, but he was fine the following week.
+Molk injured his toe at the end Little Brown Jug game against Minnesota of the November 8, 2008, but he was fine the following week.
 As the young offense finished the season with a 3–9 record, it expected its entire starting offensive line to return the following season.
 In fact, considering injuries, the team returned a total of seven offensive linemen who started games.

 In Molk's second year of spring football he earned the sophomore award for toughness and work ethic during the Michigan spring football awards.
 By the end of the spring he was among the 44 centers on the 2009 Rimington Trophy spring watch list for the 2009 NCAA Division I FBS football season.
 He was also included on the watch list for the 2009 Lombardi Award.
 Molk suffered a broken foot in the third game of the season as the 2009 Wolverines pushed their record to 3–0 and had surgery two days later.
 He was expected to miss 4–6 weeks.
 After missing four games, he returned to practice.
 However, during the subsequent game against Penn State on October 24, he tore knee ligaments and was lost for the season as well as spring football.